dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

 description: "Learn how to develop and author workflows"
 ---

 This article provides a high-level overview of how to author workflows that are executed by the Dapr Workflow engine.

-In particular, this article lists the SDKs available, supported authoring patterns, and introduces the various concepts you'll need to understand when building Dapr workflows.
+{{% alert title="Note" color="primary" %}}
+ If you haven't already, [try out the .NET SDK Workflow example](https://github.com/dapr/dotnet-sdk/tree/master/examples/Workflow) for a quick walk-through on how to use the Dapr Workflows.

+{{% /alert %}}

 ## Author workflows as code

-Dapr workflow logic is implemented using general purpose programming languages, allowing you to:
+Dapr Workflow logic is implemented using general purpose programming languages, allowing you to:

 - Use your preferred programming language (no need to learn a new DSL or YAML schema)
 - Have access to the language’s standard libraries